Single-Round Deterministic Quantum Anonymous Veto Using Bell States: Deterministic QAV Protocol Using Bell States

+The quantum circuit representation of the proposed protocol as described in Algorithm~\ref{alg:qav} is shown in Figure~\ref{fig:qav_generic_circuit}.
+In addition, Figure~\ref{fig : qcirc} illustrates a specific instance of the protocol for three participants, where the first and the third participants exercise their veto authority.
+The VA generates $2$ Bell states~\eqref{Eq:h bell states} $|\Phi^+\rangle$ and then passes one of the bell pair qubits from each of the bell states ($t_a$) to the first participant.
+Then each participant applies the unitary operator based on their decision of veto and sends the $t_a$ to the next participant and finally to the VA.
+VA then performs the bell state measurement and based on the measurement results they concludes whether someone has exercise their veto authority or not.

-This protocol guarantees correctness, as a veto is detected if and only if \( k > 0 \); anonymity, since the VA learns only the existence but not the identity of the vetoing participants; and determinism, because the entire process completes in a single round of distribution, voting, and measurement.
+The protocol guarantees \emph{correctness}, since a veto is detected if and only if \( k > 0 \); \emph{anonymity}, as the VA learns only the existence but not the identity of vetoing participants; and \emph{determinism}, as the process completes in a single round of entanglement distribution, vetoing, and measurement.
+These properties are analyzed in detail in the next section, where we evaluate the proposed scheme in terms of its security guarantees and qubit efficiency.